dedalus-enterprise-architect/ea-k8s-resources/README.md

 > ## Public Repository

-This project collects a k8s compatible list of tools and resources.
+This project collects a list pf K8s compatible tools and resources:

-It follows the list:

 * cronJob - interacting with cluster objects from inside a POD